pdfo/pdfo/README_py.md

 We look forward to your feedback!
 Thank you very much!

-This is the README for the MATLAB version of PDFO.
+This is the README for the Python version of PDFO.
 See https://www.pdfo.net for more information.

 ## Installation